 You can discuss with your boat driver which towns you would like to visit but often these trips include a combination of San Juan La Laguna, San Marcos La Laguna, San Pedro La Laguna and Santiago.

 There are various options for boat travel.
 Your first choice is to just use the regular boat “taxis” that travel across the lake.
 This is definitely a money-saving option but you don’t have the freedom to come and go as you choose.
 As far as we could tell, there is no formal timetable, rather boat drivers wait until their boats fill up with passengers before setting off.

 Your second option is to hire a boat to yourself for the day.
 This gives you the freedom and flexibility and space!
-Victoria and her family found a friendly boat driver at the docks in Panajachel and spend the day cruising from village to village.
+You can usually find a friendly boat driver at the docks in Panajachel and spend the day cruising from village to village.

 Demonstrations are held regularly at the cooperatives (whenever visitors turn up, really) and take you through the process from preparing and spinning the cotton to the dying process and weaving using a traditional back strap loom.

 All the dyes used are entirely natural and it was this part of the demonstration that I found most fascinating.
 We were told how different fruits, vegetables, herbs and plants, as well as a variety of seeds and roots, are used to create different colours.
-Carrot, for example, makes orange (no surprise there!), indigo comes the sacatinta plant and yellow from chipilín leaves.
+Carrot, for example, makes orange, indigo comes the sacatinta plant and yellow from chipilín leaves.

 Chocolate has a rich history in Guatemala; the Mayans worshipped the cacao tree and called chocolate the “food of the gods”.
 You can visit the local Chocolate Factory in San Juan.
 If you’re also going to Antigua, make sure you try this chocolate-making workshop.

 San Pedro La Laguna